 Oct.
 10 – 13, 2023, El Paso, TX

-The Foundation is partnering with GECU to host Workshop in vibrant El Paso.
-The city is more than 80% Hispanic, and GECU has been serving this diverse community for almost 100 years.
+The Foundation is partnering with GECU to host Workshop in El Paso.
+The vibrant city is more than 80% Hispanic and GECU has been serving this diverse community for almost 100 years.
+Join us as we explore their efforts, the needs of Hispanic communities, and steps all credit unions can take to better serve Hispanic communities across the country.

-Inclusiv, Juntos Avantzamos, Coopera Consulting and NLCUP are also collaborating to make Workshop 2023 an incredible event.
+We’re also collaborating with our system partners Inclusiv, Juntos Avantzamos, Coopera Consulting and NLCUP to make Workshop 2023 an incredible event.

 Secure long-term growth and relevance for your community by understanding the needs and financial behaviors of your Hispanic members—the fastest growing demographic in the USA.